Approximating Competitive Equilibrium by Nash Welfare

-This optimum is taken (see Lemma~\ref{fact::subgrad-NSW}), and we refer to the optimal $\mq\in\dom(\EGdual)$ as \emph{Gale prices}.
+and we refer to the optimal $\mq\in\dom(\EGdual)$ as \emph{Gale prices}.
 We note that these may not be unique.
 To justify this term, let us recall the definition of the Gale demand correspondence \eqref{def:galedemand}.
 The term corresponding to agent $i$ in the definition of $\EGdual (\mq)$ is the value of the assignments in the Gale demand correspondence of this agent at prices $\mq$ and budget $b_i$.
-We use the notation $\galedemand{i}(\mq,b_i)$ for the Gale demand for the utility $u_i$, $i\in\agents$.
+We denote by $\galedemand{i}(\mq,b_i)$ the Gale demand corresponding to the utility function $u_i$, $i\in\agents$.